colinedsall/ofdspm/README.md

 Both models were fed cropped images (3x3 crops from the original 256x256-point image), which will be important later for the discussion of usecases.

 #### Training Data
-Both models were trained locally using hardware acceleration (CUDA), of which the number of epochs and reinforcement are:
+Both models were trained locally using hardware acceleration (CUDA/MPS), of which the number of epochs and reinforcement are:
-1. **Pretrained CNN**: 4 epochs (ran into performance issues), with 5112 samples from augmented data from 71 files (72 times augmentation ratio).
+1. **Pretrained CNN/Hybrid Model**: 4 epochs (ran into performance issues), with 5112 samples from augmented data from 71 files (72 times augmentation ratio).
 Training/validation batches were 256/64.
+    - Input: Cropped and augmented AFM images (rotations, flips).
+    - Feature extraction: Use pretrained ResNet18 to extract 512-dimensional vectors.
+    - Supervised training: Train classifiers on extracted features using degradation labels.
+    - Classifiers used: Logistic regression, shallow MLP, decision trees.

 2. **Barlow Twins**: ~350 epochs to convergence for decoder.
 Classifier was trained to about ~400 epochs until reaching near-convergence at 60% accuracy.
+    - Input: Same 256×256 crops.
+    - Dataset: 71 original AFM images → 639 total base crops (3×3).
+    - Augmentation: ~72× augmentation, resulting in ~5100 total training examples.
+    - Learning objective: Maximize similarity between different augmentations of the same crop.
+    - Labels: Not used during Barlow Twins training; applied afterward for classification using the learned embeddings.

 Both models were trained with the same experimental dataset of 71 images (36 read-out images, 35 wear-out images.)